MVAMULYA/feature-AI/README.md

 # feature-AI
-A Program that solves a given sudoku puzzle.
+sudoku_solver : A program that solves both diagonal and non-diagonal sudoku puzzle